List of current champions in Lucha Libre AAA Worldwide: Tag team

 The AAA World Mixed Tag Team Championship is for teams consisting of one male and one female wrestler.
-The current champions are Chelsea Green and Ethan Page, who are in their first reign as a team and individually.
-They defeated previous champions La Hiedra and Mr. Iguana at Alianzas on November 2, 2025.
+The current champions are La Hiedra and Laredo Kid, who are in their first reign as a team.
+Individually, it is Hiedra's second reign and Kid's first reign.
+They won the titles by defeating Lola Vice and Mr. Iguana at Verano de Escándalo on July 25, 2026, in Aguascalientes, Aguascalientes, Mexico.

 Women

 There is one championship contested for female wrestlers (promoted as their Reinas del Ring division), known as the AAA Reina de Reinas Champion.
-Flammer is the current champion.
-She defeated Taya at Triplemanía XXXII: Mexico City on August 12, 2023.
+La Catalina is the current champion in her first reign.
+She won the title by defeating Flammer at Night 2 of Triplemanía 34 on September 13, 2026, in Azcapotzalco, Mexico City, Mexico.